Home / Resume / Education / Teacher Examples

 Elementary Teacher

 "Licensed Elementary Teacher with 6 years in Title I schools.
-Raised 3rd grade reading proficiency from 58% to 80% using guided reading and data-driven intervention.
+Raised 3rd grade reading proficiency from 58% to 80% using guided reading and data-driven instruction.
 Google Certified Educator Level 2."

 High School Teacher